ESP32 Authenticator device - first prototype

 The connector for the UART fingerprint scanner is not soldered yet - I am going to make a decision which one to use after experiments with different ones I have.

 The assembled board was successfully identified by the ESP32 programmer.
-Flashing went smooth at the speed of 921600 baud.
+The flashing went smooth at the speed of 921600 baud.
 The device works the same way as the development board and it is still able to pass both registration and authentication procedures I showed in the previous video.

 What is more interesting - it’s still working without connection to the host computer powered from a power bank.
 I think it’s a clear success at this stage - I already have a small independent device that can be used for FIDO2 authentication.
 Yes, there are a lot of problems to solve, but still.